Comparing Type Systems for Deadlock Freedom: Introduction

 \section{Introduction}

 In this paper, we formally relate different type systems for concurrent processes specified in the $\pi$-calculus~\cite{DBLP:journals/iandc/MilnerPW92a}.
-A fundamental model of computation, the $\pi$-calculus stands out for its \emph{expressiveness}, which enables us to represent and reason about message-passing programs in functional, object-oriented, and distributed paradigms~\cite{Sangio01}.
-Another distinctive aspect of the $\pi$-calculus is its support for rich \emph{type systems} that discipline process behavior~\cite{DBLP:conf/concur/Sangiorgi02}.
-Following Milner's seminal work on \emph{sorting}~\cite{milner-sort}, various type systems for the $\pi$-calculus have revealed a rich landscape of models for concurrency with disciplined communication; examples include \emph{graph types}~\cite{DBLP:conf/fsttcs/Yoshida96}, \emph{linear types}~\cite{DBLP:conf/popl/KobayashiPT96}, \emph{generic types}~\cite{DBLP:journals/tcs/IgarashiK04}, and \emph{session types}~\cite{HVK98}.
-Recently, logical foundations for message-passing concurrency, in the style of the Curry-Howard correspondence (``propositions as types''), have been put forward~\cite{CairesP10,DBLP:conf/icfp/Wadler12}.
+A fundamental model of computation, the $\pi$-calculus stands out for its {expressiveness}, which enables us to represent and reason about message-passing programs in functional, object-oriented, and distributed paradigms~\cite{Sangio01}.
+Another distinctive aspect of the $\pi$-calculus is its support for rich {type systems} that discipline process behavior~\cite{DBLP:conf/concur/Sangiorgi02}.
+Following Milner's seminal work on \emph{sorting}~\cite{milner-sort}, various type systems for the $\pi$-calculus have revealed a rich landscape of models for concurrency with disciplined communication; examples include \emph{graph types}~\cite{DBLP:conf/fsttcs/Yoshida96}, \emph{linear types}~\cite{DBLP:conf/popl/KobayashiPT96}, \emph{generic types}~\cite{DBLP:journals/tcs/IgarashiK04}, and \emph{session types}~\cite{H93,THK94,HVK98}.
+In the last decade, logical foundations for message-passing concurrency, in the style of Curry-Howard correspondence (``propositions as types'') between linear logic and session types, have been put forward~\cite{CairesP10,DBLP:conf/icfp/Wadler12}.
 By disciplining the use of channels, types for message-passing processes strongly influence their expressiveness.
 Contrasting different type systems through the classes of well-typed processes that they induce is a central theme in this work.

-Our interest is in \emph{session-based concurrency}, the model of concurrency captured by \emph{session types}~\cite{H93,THK94,HVK98}.
+Our interest is in \emph{session-based concurrency}, the model of concurrency captured by {session types}.
 Session types promote a type-based approach to communication correctness: dialogues between participants are structured into \emph{sessions}, basic communication units; descriptions of interaction sequences are then abstracted as session types which are checked against process specifications.
 In session-based concurrency, types enforce correct communications through different safety and liveness properties.
 Two basic (and intertwined) correctness properties are \emph{communication safety} and \emph{session fidelity}: while the former ensures absence of errors (e.g., communication mismatches), the latter ensures that well-typed processes respect the protocols prescribed by session types.